resistzzz/Prompt4NR/README.md

 The experiments are based on the <a href="https://recsys.eb.dk/dataset/">EBNeRD dataset</a> of the <a href="https://www.recsyschallenge.com/2024/">RecSys Challenge 2024</a>.

-For our paper, we have preprocessed the original dataset to a large (~150k) and a large (~150k) subset and stored it as binary files via <a href="https://docs.python.org/3/library/pickle.html">"pickle"</a>.
-Even though I use ".txt" as the file extension, they are still binary files stored by pickle, you can use pickle package to directly load them, which include:
+For our paper, we have preprocessed the original dataset to a large (~150k) and a small (~12k) subset and stored it as binary files via <a href="https://docs.python.org/3/library/pickle.html">"pickle"</a>.
+Even though we use ".txt" as the file extension, they are still binary files stored by pickle, you can use pickle package to directly load them, which include:

 - train.txt: training set
 - val.txt: validation set